Frequently Asked Questions Regarding DUI

 Am I required to perform roadside field sobriety exercises?

 Although Florida law imposes legal ramifications if you refuse to submit to a breath, urine or blood test, you are not obligated to complete any of the requested roadside field sobriety exercises.
 There are no criminal penalties for refusing the Field Sobriety Exercises.
 Nevertheless, law enforcement will likely consider your refusal as indicative of a “consciousness of guilt.”
 As a result, if you seriously believe you can perform the tasks correctly and competently, it may benefit you to perform the field sobriety exercises.
 If you do well, your results can be used by your attorney as evidence that you were not, in fact, under the influence.
 These field sobriety exercises are often recorded on video.
-In some cases, video can be used by your attorney as exclupatory evidence to justify the reduction of your charge or to seek an acquittal in your case.
+In some cases, video can be used by your attorney as exculpatory evidence to justify the reduction of your charge or to seek an acquittal in your case.
 Conversely, if you feel incapable of performing the field sobriety exercises, it may be wise to politely refuse to comply with these tasks.
 Learn more about the impact of refusing to perform field sobriety tests.

 The lawyers in our office are certified in the proper administration of field sobriety exercises.
 We routinely review the video taken of our clients in connection with their DUI arrest to determine if law enforcement properly administered these tests.
-Our careful examination of this video evidence can be critical to properly evaluating the strengths and weakneses of our client’s case.
+Our careful examination of this video evidence can be critical to properly evaluating the strengths and weaknesses of our client’s case.
 In that regard, we welcome our client’s participation in the process by having them watch their video and consult with us on their own observations of their field sobriety test performance.

 Can I ask to have an attorney present when the law enforcement officer is conducting a DUI investigation?